InfraBlockchain/infrablockchain-antelope/contracts/yx.token/README.md

 1. freeze : freeze or unfreeze

-## grantissue
+## setuilimit
-Grant issue authority to the token user with the certain amount of token by the token depository.
+Set the limit of user issue amount by the token depository.
 ```
-clyos push action yx.token grantissue '{"to":"user1", "limit":{"amount":"1000000.0000 BTC","issuer":"d2"}}' -p d2
+clyos push action yx.token setuilimit '{"to":"user1", "limit":{"amount":"1000000.0000 BTC","issuer":"d2"}}' -p d2
 ```

-### parameters of grantissue
+### parameters of setuilimit
 1. to : the account who is granted the issue authority
-1. limit : the amount of token with the issuer
+1. limit : the limit amount of token with the issuer
    * amount
    * issuer

 ## issuebyuser
-Issue the token by the user with the issue authority and the issue limit
+Issue the token by the user with the user issue authority and the limit

 * The total 'issued' amount of the user is incresed by the amount of token.
 * The total 'issued' amount of the user cannot exceed the issue limit granted by the token issuer.